 Describes the form, function and emergent properties of healthy, productive rural landscapes.
 Explores ecological design and planning processes and the concept of ecological indicators.
-Students learn the rural landscape design process including water management approaches and the use of digital resources and tools for rural landscape planning.
+Students learn rural landscape design including water management approaches and the use of digital resources and tools for rural landscape planning.
 Different approaches for landscape planning will be explored and applied, including Natural Sequence Farming, Yeomans Keyline Planning, Permaculture and Potter Farm Planning.

-- Rural or urban landscape design and planning approaches
+- Landscape design and planning techniques and approaches

 - The design and planning process part 1